 BlueStore is the recommended storage backend for Ceph.
-BlueStore requires dedicated block devices (disks) that are fully managed by ceph-disk.
+BlueStore requires dedicated block devices (disks) that are fully managed by ceph-volume (ceph-disk in Bright Cluster Manager prior to version 8.2).
 The legacy FileStore backend, on the other hand, stores the data directly on a regular file system.